Hoai-Viet/Financial-report-data-analysis/README.md

   - fact_summary_report_monthly: the final amount of funds allocated to each area at the end of the period.
 - From the fact_summary_report_monthly table, the summary report can be generated simply by using SQL queries."

-<h3> Step 3: Build a monthly business performance ranking report.</h3>
+<h3> Step 3: Build a monthly business performance ranking report </h3>

 - For this report, I created the asm_rank_report table to store the information.
 - First, I applied business logic to calculate the contribution values of each employee to the company.
 - Each employee's rank is determined by a total score, which is the sum of two main components: the scale score and the financial score.
 These two main scores are further broken down into several sub-scores.
 Therefore, I calculated these sub-scores by ranking the indicators computed in step 1.
 - Finally, similar to the previous report, the desired ranking report can be retrieved simply using SQL queries."

-<h3> Step 4: Ensure that the procedure continues to run even if an error occurs within a block.</h3>
+<h3> Step 4: Ensure that the procedure continues to run even if an error occurs within a block </h3>

 I also created a procedure_log table to record each time the procedure is executed.
 It helps with error handling by logging error details without stopping the procedure from running.